 What is cardiac arrest?

-Each year, nearly 360,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.
+Each year, more than 420,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.

 Is a heart attack the same as cardiac arrest?